 Sewer Line Backups

 While the warm summer weather is great for spending time outdoors, it also means the constant threat of those warm Midwest summer thunderstorms.
 And with those storms comes rain – sometimes lots of it!
 Lots of rain can overwhelm home sewer systems and cause backups.
 Tree roots also cause problems during the summer months as they can find their way into your pipes through the smallest cracks, seeking out the water in your pipes.
-The result is a blockage that only professional drain and sewer cleaning can effectively remove.
+The result is a blockage that only professional drain and sewer cleaning in Crete and beyond can effectively remove.

 Having the kids off of school for the summer equals more occupants and more overall use of plumbing fixtures in your home.
 Although the COVID-19 pandemic right now may be limiting visitors, summer is usually a time to spend increased time with friends and family.